Pixie

 forth another advantage in that the grafted seedlings mature faster.
 Grafted

-pixie oranges will mature after 2 to 3 years depending on how well they are
+pixie oranges will start giving you fruits in the second year and mature after 3-5 years depending on how well they are

 taken care of.
 At first, each tree will give a few fruits; about 30 to 50